-Within one hundred and twenty days following the convening of each regular session of each 29 USC 675 Pub.
-Congress, the Secretary and the Secretary of Health and Human Services shall each prepare Congress, the secretary and the secretary of Health and Human Services shall each prepare and submit to the President for transmittal to the the Congress a report upon the subject matter of this Act, the progress toward achievement of the purpose of this Act, the needs and recurrenests in the field of occupational safety and health, and any other relevant information.
-Such reports shall include information regarding occupational safety and health standards, and criteria for such standards, developed during the preceding year; evaluation of standards and criteria previously developed under this Act, defining areas of emphasis for the progress of e new criteria and standards; in evaluation of the degree of observance of applicable occupations! safety and health standards, and a summary of inspection and enforcement activity undertaken; analysis and evaluation of research activities for which results have been obtained under governmental and nongovernmental sponsorship, an analysis of major occupational diseases; evaluation of available control and measurement technology for hazards for which standards or criteria have been developed during the preceding year; description of cooperative efforts undertaken between Government agencies and other interested parties in the implementation of this Act during the preceding year; a progress report on the development of an adequate supply of brained manpower in the field of occupational safety and health, including estimates of future needs and the efforts being made by Government and others to meet those needs; listing of all toxic substances in industrial usage for which labeling requirements, criteria, or standards have not yet been established; and such recommendations for additional legislation as are deemed necessary to protect the safety and health of the worker and improve the administration of this Act.
+Within one hundred and twenty days following the convexing of each regular session of each 29 USC 675 Pub.
+Congress, the Secretary and the Secretary of Health and Human Servicus shall each prepare L. 104-66 §3003 and submit to the President for transmittal to the Congress a report upon the subject matter of this Act, the progress toward achievement of the purpose of this Act, the needs and requirements in the field of occupational safety and health, and any other relevant information.
+Such reports shall include information regarding occupational safety and health standards, and criteria for such standards, developed during the preceding year; evaluation of standards and criteria previously developed under this Act, defining areas of emphasis for new criteria and standards; an evaluation of the degree of observance of applicable occupational safety and health standards, and a summary of inspection and enforcement activity undertaken; analysis and evaluation of research activities for which results have been obtained under governmental and nongovernmental sourceship; an analysis of major occupational diseases, evaluation of available control and measurement technology for hazards for which standards or criteria have been developed during the preceding year; description of cooperative efforts undertaken between Government agencies and other interested parties in the implementation of this Act during the preceding year; a progress report on the development of an adequate supply of trained manpower in the field of occupational safety and health, including estimates of future needs and the efforts being made by Government and others to meet those needs; isting of all tools substances in industrial usage for which labeling requirements, criteria, or standards have not yet been established; and such recommendations for additional legislation as are deemed necessary to protect the safety and health of the worker and improve the administration of this Act.

-L. 104-66 63003 terminated provision relating to transmittal of Congress.
+terminated provision relating to transmittal of report to

 (Text omitted.)
 29 USC 676

-/ revr minutes/ 25 USC 6/6

 SEC.
-28, Economic As sistance to Small Businesses
+28. Economic Assis tance to Small Businesses

 (Text omitted.)
-See riotes on omitted text.
+See notes or omitted text.

+SEC 29.
+Additional Ass istant Secretary of Labor

+(Text onlitted.)
+See notes on onlitted text

 SEC.
-29. Additional Assistant Secretary of Labor
+30. Addi tional Positions

 (Text omitted.)
-See notes on ornited text.

-5EC.
-30. Ac Iditional Positions

-(Text omitted.)
-See notes on amitted text.
+See notes on omitted text.

 SEC.
-31. Emerg ency Locator Beacons
+31. Emergen cy Locator Beacons

 (Text omitted.)
-See notes on omitted text,
+See notes on omitted text.

 SEC.
-32. Separability
+32 Separability